 By Fall of 1972 the OB Rag and Other Ocean Beach Alternatives Were All in Full Swing

-Editor: With the blog OB Rag celebrating its second birthday, we thought it would be cool and appropriate to publish some more history of the original OB Rag, OB’s underground newspaper of the 1970s.
+Staff: The history of the OB Rag will be the subject of a presentation at the next OB Historical Society’s monthly gig.
+That will be Thursday, June 16th at the P.L.
+United Methodist Church, 1984 Sunset Cliffs Blvd, 92107.
+The presentation will be by current OB Rag Editor Frank Gormlie.
+In light of that, we thought it would be cool and appropriate to publish some more history of the original OB Rag, OB’s underground newspaper of the 1970s.
 The following recounts the 2nd anniversary of the first OB Rag.

 By Fall of 1972, it was the OB Rag’s second birthday – the beginning of its third year, and the community-wide effort to develop alternative institutions was in full swing.